Judge Rotenberg Center: Andre McCollins

+In 2002, Andre McCollins, an autistic teenager from New York City, was restrained on a four-point board and shocked 31 times over the course of seven hours.
+The first shock was given after he did not take off his coat when asked and the subsequent thirty shocks were given as punishments for screaming and tensing up while being shocked.
+In the video, McCollins can be heard shouting "[s]omeone, help me, please!"
+The JRC staff listed this as a "major disruptive behavior", for which he was administered another GED shock.
+The day after the incident, McCollins' mother had to drive him to the hospital, as he was unable to speak and had multiple burns covering his body.
+The doctor diagnosed him with acute stress disorder as a direct result of the center's aversives.
+His mother subsequently claimed that "[t]here is no counseling for the [residents] there... and the staff there lied to [me] all these years..."

+In 2012, a video of the incident was released as part of a lawsuit by McCollins' mother, which was settled for an undisclosed sum.

 Behavior modification

-The Judge Rotenberg Center provides behavioral treatment using the methodologies of Applied Behavior Analysis (ABA).
-JRC's behavior modification program relies heavily on aversion therapy, with treatment directed exclusively towards promoting normalization.
+The Judge Rotenberg Center provides behavioral treatment using the methodologies of applied behavior analysis (ABA) and relies heavily on aversion therapy, with treatment directed exclusively towards promoting normalization.
 Aversives used to modify behavior include: food deprivation, restraint, solitary confinement, and GED skin shocks.
-While the center often claims that it uses aversives only as last resort against self-harm and aggression, these claims have been refuted.
+While the center often claims that it uses aversives only as last resort against self-harm and aggression, these claims have been repeatedly refuted.
 Reports by multiple government agencies have found that the center regularly uses aversives on children with no history of self-harm or aggression, often for minor infractions.
 Several former residents of the center who used to be on the GED have successfully transitioned to positive behavior support programs elsewhere.
 There is medical consensus that positive-only support is both safer and more effective than the use of aversives.

 Aversives

 Contingent skin shocks

-The center has stated that the GED was only used as a last resort to prevent violent or self-injurious behavior when positive behavioral support had failed.
+The center has stated that the GED was only used as a last resort to prevent violent or self-injurious behavior when positive behavior support had failed.
 However, a 2006 report by the New York State Education Department found that the device was regularly used when there was no threat of serious physical harm or injury, including for: